-January 11 "Which of These Three Do You Think Was a Neighbor?" - Introduction & Overview • 18 "Do You Want to Get Well?" - Our Woundedness & Hidden Wholeness 25 "Do You See this Woman?" - Hospitality & Being a Community of Safety February 1 "I Have Come Down I am Sending" - The Ministry of Presence - 8 "Listening & Caring Skills" - Student-led workshop 15 "How Long, O Lord?" - Suffering & the Problem of Evil 22 Reading Week - No Class 27 "Godly Men Buried Stephen and Mourned Deeply for Him" - Death & Dying March 1 "We Had to Celebrate" - Community & the Serious Business of Joy 8 "We Hold These Treasures in Jars of Clay" - Self-Care (Optional in-person class) 15 Care Practices, Part I 22 Care Practices, Part II (& student presentations) 29 Care Practices, Part III (& student presentations) April 5 Care Practices, Part IV (& student presentations; Optional in-person class) 12 "Go & Do Likewise" - Conclusions a.
+January 9 Which of These Three Do You Think Was a Neighbor? - Introduction & Overview 16 Do You Want to Get Well? - Our Woundedness & Hidden Wholeness 23 Do You See this Woman? - Hospitality & Being a Community of Grace 30 I Have Come Down I am Sending - The Ministry of Presence February 6 How Long, O Lord? - Suffering & the Problem of Evil 13 Listening & Caring Skills - In-class Student-led workshop 20 Reading Week - No Class 27 Godly Men Buried Stephen and Mourned Deeply for Him - Death & Dying March 6 We Had to Celebrate - Community & the Serious Business of Joy 13 Treasures in Jars of Clay - Practices of Self-Care 20 Care Practices, Part I 27 Care Practices, Part II April 3 Care Practices, Part III 10 Go & Do Likewise - Conclusion a.
 Write a 750-word paper on 3 spiritual care practices derived from one New Testament letter (learning Outcomes 1-3).

-Requirements
+Requirements: